The Government of DRC confirmed the end of the latest Ebola outbreak in Equateur province in the north-west of the country.

 The 11th #Ebola outbreak in DR #Congo has officially been declared over.@UNICEF will continue to reinforce the national health care system, support Ebola survivors and ensure that mothers and children continue to receive quality health care. https://t.co/147PbOh74I— UNICEF en RDC (@UNICEFDRC) November 18, 2020

 “Though the outbreak is over, children affected by the Ebola epidemic will still require special attention and care, as communities affected begin to return to normal life,” said Edouard Beidbeger, UNICEF Representative in the DRC.

-Our mission is to protect children from the consequences of the Ebola virus.
+Our mission was to protect children from the consequences of the Ebola virus.

-UNICEF and its partners support the Government in the response to Ebola.
+UNICEF and its partners supported the Government in the response to Ebola.